The Green Guide to Eco-Friendly Marketing

 - Label the green stuff.
 Just like the brochure example above.
 You can label everything from products and packaging to services on your website.
 If it’s green, let your customers know.

 One of the biggest advantages to becoming a green advocate is its domino effect.
 Once your customers start responding to your green habits, other companies will notice.
 And once they notice, there’s a good chance they’ll start adopting the same habits for themselves.
-So, in a sense, you could start a revolution.
+So, in a sense, you could start a small revolution.

 Cultivate a greener office